 We’re really excited that you’re interested in the role of Course Rep – it is fantastic and rewarding opportunity while studying at the University of Sunderland!

-At the start of the academic year, you should receive a talk from your programme leader or the Students’ Union about Course Representation, the role and what to expect.
+At the start of the academic year, you should receive a talk from your programme leader or the Students’ Union about Course Reps, the role and what to expect.

-If you are interested and it sounds like something you would like to do, Your SU will be running online elections to elect all Course Reps for each programme and stage within the University of Sunderland.
-This is the first year we will be running online elections for the whole university.
+If you are interested and it sounds like something you would like to do, Your SU will be running online elections to elect all on campus Course Reps for each programme, stage and grouping within the University of Sunderland.
+This is the first year we will be running an online selection process for the whole university.
 In the last academic year we ran a pilot election in Faculty of Education and Society, and after this success will be rolling it out to the whole of the university.

-Below is all the information you need to know about the process of nominating yourself, or recommending someone to be a Course Rep. This academic year (2019/20), YOUR Students’ Union is holding secure online elections on behalf of all courses in the University of Sunderland.
+Below is all the information you need to know about the process of putting yourself forward, or recommend someone to be a Course Rep. This academic year (2019/20), YOUR Students’ Union is holding secure online elections on behalf of all courses in the University of Sunderland.
 Using the online system ensures that all students interested in the role have the opportunity to put themselves forward, and be democratically voted in to post by fellow course mates.

 For most courses there will be at least 1 Course Rep per year group (some larger courses, or courses with tutor grouping, may have different numbers of Course Reps).
 All information about how many Course Representatives on your course will be accessible on the Students’ Union website during the nomination period.
 If you have any questions about nominations, or recommending someone to be a Course Rep, contact the Students’ Union Representation team by email: email@example.com.